What is an internship?

 When can you do an internship?

-Most internships take place during university vacations and the longer ones (1-3 months in duration) usually take place in the summer vacation.
+Most internships take place during university vacation; the longer ones (1-3 months in duration) usually take place in the summer vacation.
 Some, intended for graduates, run at different times throughout the year.

 Will I get paid?

-If you are undertaking a learning and development opportunity such as a micro-internship, volunteering for a charity or statutory body, or work-shadowing, then you may not be eligible for the National Minimum Wage.
+If you are undertaking a learning and development opportunity such as a micro-internship, volunteering for a charity or statutory body, or work shadowing, then you may not be eligible for a wage.
 The organisation may reimburse you for your travel and/or lunch expenses, but they aren’t obliged to do so.

 Finding internships